dcilke/sanity-actions/README.md

 1. Detects the PR context and derives a deployment ID from `studioHost` and the source branch.
 2. Builds the studio (when `build: "true"`).
 3. Overrides `studioHost` during deploy so the preview is isolated from production.
-4. Deploys GraphQL with the same tag when `graphql-deploy: "true"`.
+4. Deploys GraphQL with the same tag when `graphql_deploy: "true"`.
 5. Optionally posts a PR comment and creates GitHub Deployment records.

 ### Requirements